SEKE: Specialised Experts for Keyword Extraction: Results and Analysis

 We annotated the tokens with POS tags and NE labels using the SpaCy library~\cite{honnibal2020spacy}.
 In total, we obtain six different categories of specialisation, which we annotate on the dataset level (i.e., we obtain annotations for the concatenation of documents belonging to a specific dataset).
 Since we work with categorical values, we measure the correlation between the highest-weighted experts and each category by employing \textit{Cramér's V} statistic~\cite{cramer1999mathematical} with the bias correction proposed in \citet{bergsma2013bias}.
 We consider the two training regimes, validation set and full training, separately, to examine the impact of data size.
 We present the results in Table~\ref{tab:ablation-kw}.

 In the validation set training scenario, a strong correlation between specific words and specific experts is observed on all datasets.
 This is not surprising, since MoE works on the token level.
-On the other hand, the correlation between experts and labels (I, O, and B) tends to be moderate at best (i.e., between 0.1 and 0.3) on most datasets.
-One can also observe a moderate (and on some datasets strong, i.e., more than 0.5) correlation between specific experts and POS tags, suggesting that specialisation is to a large extent influenced by the syntax of the text.
+In contrast, the correlation between experts and labels (I, O, and B) tends to be moderate at best (i.e., between 0.1 and 0.3) on most datasets.
+One can also observe a moderate (and on some datasets strong, i.e., more than 0.5) correlation between specific experts and POS tags, suggesting that specialisation is somewhat influenced by the syntax of the text.

 By looking at the other three types of correlation, namely the correlation between experts and NEs, between experts and stopword tokens, and between experts and punctuation tokens, one can see a very distinct difference between the computer science and other datasets.
-While there is a strong tendency for experts to specialize for stopword and punctuation tokens on all the computer science datasets (\textit{Inspec}, \textit{Krapivin}, and \textit{KP20k}), this tendency is much weaker on other (news and web page) datasets, where one can observe almost no correlation.
-On the contrary, here one can observe a specialisation of experts for NEs, which is almost non-existent on the computer science datasets.
+While there is a strong tendency for experts to specialise for stopword and punctuation tokens on all the computer science datasets (\textit{Inspec}, \textit{Krapivin}, and \textit{KP20k}), this tendency is much weaker on other (news and web page) datasets, where one can observe almost no correlation.
+Here one can observe a specialisation of experts for NEs, which is almost non-existent on the computer science datasets.
 A correlation is almost the same if we binarize the NE sequence (i.e., to NE/non-NE tokens) or if we look for correlations between experts and 23 labels returned by the SpaCy NE recognition pipeline.
-The specialisation for NEs can be perhaps explained by the fact that news datasets contain much more NEs than scientific papers and that many of them are in fact labelled as keywords.
-The same is true for the \textit{OpenKP} dataset that includes web pages sampled from the index of Bing search engine content-oriented pages, i.e., news pages, multi-media pages from video sites, or indexing pages.
+The specialisation for NEs can be perhaps explained by the fact that news and web datasets contain much more NEs than scientific papers and that many of them are in fact labelled as keywords.
 The strong correlation with simple syntactic patterns on the computer science datasets can be on the other hand explained by the lack of obvious semantic clues, such as NEs, in these datasets.